dynamsoft-docs/camera-enhancer-docs-js/programming/javascript/user-guide/index.md

 - `dce.js` // The main SDK file
 - `dce.mjs` // For using the SDK as a module (`<script type="module">`)
-- `dce.ui.html` // Defines the default enhancer UI
+- `dce.ui.html` // Defines the default cameraEnhancer UI

 ### Step Two: Configure the Server